 - Connect multiple legacy systems to a common platform and script (smart contract)

-Acre’s subject matter experts prepared detailed process maps and identify all the participants involved:
+Acre’s subject matter experts prepared detailed process maps and identified all the participants involved:

 - Acre brokers